-Prerequisite: Compliance with Work Experience/Internship regulations as designated in the College Catalog.
+Prerequisite: Compliance with Work Experience/Internship regulations as designated in the College Catalog

-Corequisite: ID 40 (May have been taken previously.)
+Corequisite: ID 40 (May have been taken previously)

-Designed to provide the student with actual on-the-job experience in the interior design profession at a National Kitchen and Bath (NKBA) member work site, which relates to student?s classroom based learning.
+On-the-job experience in the interior design profession at a National Kitchen and Bath Association(NKBA) member work site, which relates to students' classroom based learning.
 Placement is not guaranteed but assistance is provided by the interior design faculty.
 A minimum 75 paid clock hours or 60 non-paid clock hours per semester is required.